World And Lore¶

 The Valerii¶

-Doctrine: stability through stasis.
+Doctrine: Stability through Stasis.

 Campaign end-state: the Macro-Aegis, a permanently fortified stasis-locked sector.